-- The permanent model involves establishing a group of experts and/or stakeholders for a fixed and renewable period. - The ad hoc model involves establishing a group of experts and/or stakeholders to discuss any aspect, proposal, specific, or emerging conflict related to the operation of the ETHNA System and to implement the values, behaviours, and procedures in its Code of Ethics and Good practices.
+The permanent model involves establishing a group of experts and/or stakeholders Step 5.4. for a fixed and renewable period.

+The ad hoc model involves establishing a group of experts and/or stakeholders Step 5.6. to discuss any aspect, proposal, specific, or emerging conflict related to the op- Step 5.7. eration of the ETHNA System and to implement the values, behaviours, and pro- Step 5.8. cedures in its Code of Ethics and Good practices.
 The ad hoc committee is dissolved once the case has been resolved or the report has been prepared.

-STAGE 5.4.
+STEP 5.4.
 Decide the composition of the Ethics Committee on R&I

 TO DO: Begin the composition of the Ethics Committee on R&I with consideration of the general and specific objectives of the committee and the type of model desired for implementation (permanent or ad hoc).
-Whether your organisation has decided to implement a permanent or ad hoc committee model, they should indicate the number of experts and/or stakeholders participating and the reasons why they have been chosen.
+Whether your organisation has decided to implement a permanent or ad hoc committee model, they should indicate the number of experts and/ or stakeholders participating and the reasons why they have been chosen.
 Do not forget to describe the roles of the committee members.
 The committee should at least have a chairperson, a secretary, and an ordinary member.

-STAGE 5.5.
+STEP 5.5.
 Decide the functions of the Committee on R&I